ArnavNayakk/ArnavNayakk/README.md

 ## 🚀 About Me

 I’m a **Full Stack Developer** with experience building and deploying **scalable web applications**.
 Currently working as a **Software Developer Intern at Sapiblue Technologies**, focusing on backend systems, APIs, performance-critical features and creating responsive wep page design.
-Ex interan @Gloomshine Services Pvt Ltd as a software developer, where ia m working on trading engine from which all the trade execute and handle.
+Ex interan @Gloomshine Services Pvt Ltd as a software developer, where I am working on trading engine from which all the trade execute and handle.
 Successfully integrate crypto payment system (i.e NowPayments).

 I enjoy solving real-world problems, writing clean code, and learning system design.